richardseberino/b2m-java/docs/logging.md

 ```
 2).
 Verify you can access Kibana on `http://localhost:5601`.

-### Start the node.js application container and forward logs to Elastic stack
+### Start the java application container and forward logs to Elastic stack

 Start the application container with this command: